lifangda01/BME595-DeepLearning/project/README.md

 [overview]: https://github.com/lifangda01/BME595-DeepLearning/blob/master/project/figures/overview.png "Overview"

 ## Related Work
 The same problem of metastatic breast cancer has been previously organized as CAMELYON 2016 Grand Challenge [1].
-The entire dataset consist of 270 whole-slide images (WSIs) available for training.
+The entire dataset consists of 270 whole-slide images (WSIs) available for training.
 For each image, its binary mask of cancer region is also given.
 The best detection framework submitted to the challenge came from a joint team between MIT and Harvard.
 Patch accuracy of 98.4% using GoogLeNet has been reported in their paper, *Deep Learning for Identifying Metastatic Breast Cancer* [2].
 Here is a table of the patch accuracy using different network models as reported in their paper.

 ![alt text][paper_result]
 [paper_result]: https://github.com/lifangda01/BME595-DeepLearning/blob/master/project/figures/paper.png "Paper result"